Consolidated Appropriations Act, 2021: Negotiations

 On December 1, McConnell implied that some form of relief would come in the spending bill for the fiscal year of 2021.
 The next day, House Speaker Nancy Pelosi and Senate Minority Leader Chuck Schumer endorsed a $908 billion bipartisan plan.
-A number of Republican senators subsequently endorsed it, with Lindsey Graham (R-SC) saying he had discussed it "extensively" with Trump.
+A number of Republican senators subsequently endorsed it, with Lindsey Graham saying he had discussed it "extensively" with Trump.

 On December 8, Mnuchin presented a $916 billion counter-proposal, which Pelosi and Schumer called "unacceptable" because it reduced funding for unemployment insurance from $180 billion to $40 billion, in exchange for a one-time $600 direct payment for adults and children.

 On December 11, a one-week stopgap spending bill was signed into law to allow more time to negotiate stimulus.

 The next week, two controversial measures from both parties were moved into a separate $160 billion bill called the Bipartisan State and Local Support and Small Business Protection Act of 2020.
 This bill included the Democrat's request for more state and local government aid, and the Republican's request for a strong COVID lawsuit liability shield for businesses.